frederic-perez/AmE-dictionary/data/dictionary.md

 __ascetic__
 __ascot__ _n_ :two::hammer:
 __ascribe__ _v_ :seven::hammer: (ascribed)
+__aseptic__ _adj_ Free of or using methods to keep free of pathological microorganisms. _Syn_ sterile _The use of aseptic instruments in the operating room has significantly reduced the incidence of postsurgical infections._
 __ash borers__ _Emerald ash borers._
 __ashen__ :two::hammer::pencil2: _His face turned ashen._
 __ashen-faced__